-On the other end of the country we do have Tony Seiler, a Swiss engineer with an love for the brand.
+On the other end of the country we do have Tony Seiler, a Swiss engineer with an long-lasting love for the Lancia brand.
 He chaired the Lancia Club SA for many years and after retiring form his teaching post, he dedicated his life to Lancia Restorations.
-Sadly his children likewise did not inherit his passion, so we can say that the love for Lancia is not heditary.
+Sadly his children likewise did not inherit his passion, so we can say that the love for Lancia is not hereditary.
 One day he will have to down tools and we really don't know who will replace him,

 Now going back to the corporate world: